eclipse-theia/theia-website/src/docs/preferences.md

 ## Preference flow when modifying a preference

 As of right now, when a settings.json is modified either in the ${workspace}/.theia/ or in the `os.homedir()`/.theia/, this will trigger an event from the JSON preference server.
 Currently, there's a CompoundPreferenceServer that manages the different servers (scopes) like workspace/user/defaults (provided via the contributions above).
-Next, the PreferenceService manages this server and adds a more convenient api on top of it (i.e getBoolean, getString etc.).
+Next, the PreferenceService manages this server and adds a more convenient API on top of it (i.e. getBoolean, getString etc.).
 It also allows clients to registers for preference changes.
 This PreferenceService can then be used either directly via injection in the modules, or via a more specific proxy (like the filesystem configuration from above).

 In the case of the preference file being modified, the flow would then be: